International site visits21%

 We wanted a robust site that could act as a calendar, but also engage all of our audiences with a mix of content.
 We wanted a standalone place where people can learn what Brown was, what it is at 250, and what it can be. — Scott Turner, director of web communications

-mStoner CEO Voltaire Santos Miran and Doug Gapinski, strategist and creative director for the project, worked with the Brown team and stakeholders to bring this vision to life.
+mStoner CEO Voltaire Santos Miran led the mStoner team that worked with Brown’s staff and stakeholders to bring this vision to life.
 Content was a top priority that ultimately shaped the look and feel of the site.
 It focused around five storylines that successfully married 250 years of historical information with the new.

 The result is a highly interactive, multimedia driven, responsive site with social baked into its DNA.
 Imagine Brown 250+ has many dynamic features that encourage participation and conversation.
 People can contribute to the timeline and galleries, share a video memory, find and register for events, and tag content with the hashtag #Brown250.

 Including crowd-sourced content allows the public to have a footprint.
-It lets their voices be heard and their experiences with Brown be part of the celebration, no matter where they are in the world. — Doug Gapinski, mStoner strategist
+It lets their voices be heard and their experiences with Brown be part of the celebration, no matter where they are in the world. — Voltaire Santos Miran, mStoner co-founder and CEO

 Creating a touch-friendly, responsive design was also key to the site’s success.
 “A lot of our traffic comes from mobile devices, so we needed a site that scaled nicely to smaller screens.
 We wanted people to optimally access the site from a variety of devices,” said Tom Padula, Brown’s project manager.